revo23/Cyber-Intelligence-Dashboard-ELK/README.md

 **Overview**

 1. Configure the abuse.ch integration (via the Elastic Agent) in Data management and tailor it for cyber‑fraud intelligence use‑cases.
-2. I’ll also highlight tuning and mapping that are specific to fraud/intel and exmaple correlations.
+2. I’ll also highlight mapping that are specific to fraud/intel and exmaple correlations.

-3. STIX/TAXII for other custom threat intel feeds
+STIX = the message content, TAXII = the delivery mechanism

 **Sign up Elastic Cloud**